gSchool/ada-2-ruby-on-rails/intro-to-rails-4/betsy.checkpoint.md

 Then cd into the folder with `cd betsy`

-Then add your team as collaborators on the repository.
+Then add your team as collaborators on the repository on github.com

 Then create a new rails project with `rails new .`, add commit and push to master.